siric156/finalproject/README.md

 After correcting model naming conventions, managing the file paths, and configuring the deployment environment properly, I was able to successfully load the model and run the application.

 To reflect, I found this app to be quite challenging to do as it is my first time taking a coding class let alone building an app from that.
-I was really greatful when the app work and are actually able to help the visually impaired people and its accuracy is something that is really cool for me.
+I was really greatful when the app work and are actually able to help the visually impaired people and its accuracy is something that is really cool to me.